babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 Use the `fpd init` command to initialize a home directory for the Finality Provider.
 You can set or change the home directory using the `--home` tag.
 For example, use `--home ./fpHome` to specify a custom directory.
+The application default home directory is `/Users/<username>/Library/Application Support/Fpd`.

 ```shell
 fpd init --home <path>